genner-lab/meta-fish-lib/README.md

 ### FAQ

+* How do I cite the reference library? - Zenodo DOIs for each version are in see [Releases](https://github.com/genner-lab/meta-fish-lib/releases).
+An important note: the reference library and code presented here supercedes a previous iteration hosted at [github.com/boopsboops/reference-libraries](https://github.com/boopsboops/reference-libraries).
+The new version here starts at v241, but I have archived the previous versions of the just reference library file (`assets/reference-library-master.csv.gz`) here.
+Therefore the old code used to generate the libraries prior to v241 are not archived together with the library here.
 * Can I make a reference library for fishes of my country/region? - Yes, just change the list of species in `assets/species-table.csv`.
 First you will need a list of fish species from your region.
 A useful tools for this are the [rgbif](https://docs.ropensci.org/rgbif/index.html) package and [FishBase](https://www.fishbase.se/search.php).
 * Can I make a reference library for a taxonomic group that isn't fishes? - At the moment I  use the [rfishbase](https://docs.ropensci.org/rfishbase/index.html) package to generate higher taxonomic ranks and validate scientific names because this is the best source of data for fishes.
 However, more general solutions could easily be employed using the [taxize](https://docs.ropensci.org/taxize/) package or [taxadb](https://docs.ropensci.org/taxadb/index.html) package, with minimal changes to the code.
 Fork away!
 * How do you get the synonyms? - I used the `synonyms()` function in the [rfishbase](https://docs.ropensci.org/rfishbase/index.html) package, but the [taxize](https://docs.ropensci.org/taxize/) package or [taxadb](https://docs.ropensci.org/taxadb/index.html) package would achieve similar results.